I could laugh and play

 1. Intro 2.
 New World Terror 3.
 Tormentation 4.
 Porn Casting 5.
 Laws Of The Street 6.
 In The Name 7.
 Traitor's Fate 8.
 Politically Incorrect (And Damn Proud Of It) 9.
 Shop 'Til Ya Drop 10.
 The Calling 11.
 Not Dead Yet 12.
 Woman 13.
 Tribute To Traci (T. T. T.) 14.
 State Of War 15.
 Please Don't Touch 16.
 Bestial Sex 17.
 Heavy Metal Hooligans

-Considering the band's early releases, expectations towards a modern-day Torment album were not necessarily high.
+Considering the band's early releases, expectations for a modern-day Torment album were not necessarily high.
 Therefore it was quite a pleasant surprise to notice that Tormentation is actually a very listenable piece of easy-going thrash metal.
 New World Terror effectively introduces the band's renewed sound that is a lot more relaxed as well as vigorous than in the past, not to forget some more intelligible vocals.
 In addition to competent thrashing this album also includes a few songs that could be almost directly from Motorhead's catalog.
 These are in no way distracting, and they actually add a certain merry vibe to the whole thing - the amusing Porn Casting with its shamelessly raunchy lyrics being a good example.
 Although the massive length of this album is partially due to several re-recorded pieces and cover songs, you get a lot of value for your money.
 Not only that, but Tormentation can be a real feelgood experience, too.

 TORMENT - Tormentizer